What is the Daily Egyptian?

 About 12,500 copies of the Daily Egyptian are freely distributed at nearly 200 locations across campus, throughout Carbondale, and other surrounding communities.
 Research shows that 99 percent of SIUC students, almost 75 percent of faculty and staff, and 50 percent of the Carbondale community read the DE at least once a week*.
 Thousands more read the Daily Egyptian every day online.
 97% of college newspaper readership have read the print version while 47% have read the online version.
 68% of readers read the entire issue.
 On average, readers spend 14 minutes reading the print edition.
 86% of college newspaper readers use coupons.

 Who works at the DE?

-Nearly 80 SIUC students work as editors, reporters, photographers, page designers, graphic artists, advertising sales representatives, production technicians and circulation drivers.
+Nearly 40 SIUC students work as editors, reporters, photographers, multimedia reporters, social media managers, page designers, graphic artists, advertising sales representatives, production technicians and circulation drivers.
 Five professional staff members work as advisers and department managers.

 How is the DE supported?

 The news organization is funded through advertising and a $9 student publication fee approved by SIU’s Board of Trustees in December 2013.